The Report of the Death of the Interpretive Regulation Is an Exaggeration

 127 Pages Posted: 20 Jun 2019 Last revised: 8 Apr 2022

-There is a claim about in the scholarly administrative law community that the APA category of interpretive regulations, including tax regulations under IRC § 7805(a), are no longer a viable category under the Administrative Procedure Act ("APA).
-Instead, so the claim goes, regulations that have historically been considered interpretive because all they do is reasonably interpret ambiguous statutory text are now legislative regulations under the APA thus subject to the APAs legislative regulations’ requirements for Notice and Comment and Prospectivity.
+There is a claim about in the administrative law community that the APA category of interpretive regulations, including tax regulations under IRC § 7805(a), are no longer a viable category under the Administrative Procedure Act ("APA).
+Instead, the claim goes, regulations that have historically been considered interpretive because all they do is reasonably interpret ambiguous statutory text are now legislative regulations under the APA, thus subject to the APAs legislative regulations’ requirements for Notice and Comment and Prospectivity.

 In the article, I quote, with permission, a noted scholar who claims: